 It can be hard enough to lose a loved one.
 But then you continue to receive mail in their names months and years later.
 DMA Choice offers a sign up for a deceased do not contact list.

 I’ve lived in my home for over two years and we still get mail weekly for the previous homeowners, mostly junk mail.
 The post office only forwards mail for 12 months, or less for certain types of mail, if the previous homeowners completed a change of address form.

 This is a really hard category to eliminate.
 Your best option is to write, “Refused – no longer at address” on the previous resident’s envelope and then drop it in an outgoing mailbox.

 How to Declutter Paperwork

-Important: At this point, I only want you to work on decluttering all of the paper in your house.
+Important: At this point, I only want you to work on purging all of the paper in your house.
 Do not worry about organizing it until all the paper clutter is eliminated.
-If you try to establish paper organization systems before decluttering is complete, then you will likely need to go back and reorganize it.
+If you try to establish paper organization systems before the decluttering is complete, then you will likely need to go back and reorganize it.

 Make Time to Declutter

 Set aside an amount of time that’s reasonable for you.
 If you’re really feeling overwhelmed by this project, start with a small amount of time, like 15-20 minutes.
 There’s even a time management technique that says start with five minutes.
 It gets you over the initial hurdle of starting.
 And once you start, you may find the task isn’t as bad as you anticipated and then you’re more willing to continue.

 As I recommend with all decluttering project, start with the area that’s going to give you the biggest impact.
 Is it a pile of paper on your kitchen counter?
 Or maybe it’s the stack of paperwork on your desk?
 What area will make the biggest difference in terms of the relief you feel by letting go of paper clutter or the visual difference within your home?